ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 - stepName `String`
 - optWarningTime `number` - (optional) threshold in seconds, default = 0.
 If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
+- optCriticalTime `number` - (optional) threshold in seconds, default = 0.
+If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
+- optForward `boolean` - (optional) indicate whether the result of the test step shall be immediately processed by the enabled forwarders.
+This means before the test suite has been executed to the end.
+If not specified in another way, this option is disabled!
+Default: `false`

 <a name="TestCase.handleException"></a>
 ##TestCase.handleException(e)